ARCCA/An-Introduction-to-Linux-Shell-Scripting/_episodes/03-flow-control.md

 > {: .solution}
 {: .challenge}

-A common practical application of `if` statements in programming scripts are is to add a `help` flag to print some useful information about the script.
+A common practical application of `if` statements in programming scripts is to add a `help` flag to print some useful information about the script.
 For example:
 ~~~
 if [[ "$1" == "--help" ]]
     then
     echo "Returns the file with the most number"
     echo "of lines in the list provided"
     echo "To execute:"
-    echo "print-larger.sh <list-of-files>"
+    echo "print-largest.sh <list-of-files>"
 fi

 wc -l $@ | sort -n | tail -1